 While Ibiza is perhaps most well-known for its buzzing nightlife, it also offers some of the most beautiful beaches in Europe.
 Here’s our pick of the best…

 Cala Jondal Beach

 Surrounded by rugged cliffs, fragrant pine trees and turquoise waters, Cala Jondal has long been renowned as one of the best beaches on the island.
-It tends to attract the cool crowd who come here for the trendy beach bars, such as Blue Marlin, and the all-year-round restaurant, Yemanja, which is a favourite with the locals.
+It tends to attract the cool crowd who come here for the trendy beach bars, such as Tropicana Beach Club, and the restaurants Es Xarcu, Yemanja, which is a favourite with the locals and newcomer Casa Jondal.